 Dine Like a Local

-Canton is the home of ‘Yumcha’ (the Cantonese tradition of brunch involving tea and dim sum) with a time-honored history and brilliant culture.
+Canton is the home of ‘Yumcha’ (the Cantonese tradition of brunch involving tea and dim sum) with a time-honoured history and brilliant culture.
 Hongtu Hall is one of the best places to have wonderful Cantonese dim sum.
 It is very popular and the locals from young to old get ready to wait in line.

 The Cantonese eat rice rolls and congee all day long, from breakfast to late night.
 The congees at Yuan Ji are quite exceptional, because of the very fresh ingredients and their patience.
 They provide bowls of classic Cantonese congee that are difficult to find elsewhere.